paroi-tech/ladc/README.md

-# mycn
+# LADC

-My Connector.
+A Layer Above Database Connectors, for Node.js.

-This is a layer above relational database (SQL) connectors for Node.js, inspired from PDO and JDBC:
+_LADC_ provides a common API inspired from PDO and JDBC.
+It is built on top of relational database (SQL) connectors for Node.js.

 1. A common way to access to relational databases;
 1. A pool of connections in order to allow transactions in an asynchronous context;